November 4th, 2019

 0615-1830

-It gets chilly again overnight, seemingly because we’re camped near a water tank.
-Once we climb out of the wash, it warms up considerably.
-The day starts off in the desert scrub but we’ll climb into the Santa Rita mountains by the end, passing through some more enchanting grassy hills.
+It got really chilly again overnight, seemingly because we were camped near a water tank.
+Once I climbed out of the wash, it warmed up considerably.
+The day started off in the desert scrub but climbed into the Santa Rita mountains by the end, passing through some more enchanting grassy hills.

-There are a lot of little ups and downs but it’s very pleasant walking.
-These grasslands are not at all what I expected of southern Arizona and they’re a real treat.
-I almost feel like I’m all the way back in Montana.
+There were a lot of little ups and downs but it was very pleasant walking.
+These grasslands were not at all what I expected of southern Arizona and were a real treat.
+I almost felt like I was all the way back in Montana.
 What a surprise to be walking in such different terrain.

-Water is still scare in the morning but we have a special cache waiting just for us at one of the road junctions.
-Back in Vail, a lady had responded to our FB post looking for a ride to the trailhead.
-The timing didn’t work out but she also offered to drop off water for us at FR 62.
-Sure enough, 2 gallons are waiting for us with our names on them.
-I feel so special.
-We only need a few liters so we’re able to leave the rest for Dan and whoever else is behind us.
+Water was still scare in the morning, but I had a special cache waiting just for me at one of the road junctions.
+Back in Vail, a lady had responded to my FB post, looking for a ride to the trailhead.
+The timing didn’t work out but she offered to drop off water for me at FR 62.
+Sure enough, a gallon was waiting with my name on it.
+I felt so special.
+I only needed a few liters, so was able to leave the rest for Dan and whoever else behind me.
 Even though I didn’t get to meet her, here’s a shout out to Pat –THANKS so much for the water!
+The trail angels, and people in general, along the AZT were some of the best!
+I had a long list to send thank-you letters to and/or recognize in a post at the end of my hike.
+The water caches had been especially critical.

-Happy from our good fortunes, we continue through the hills, alternating some between trail and jeep roads.
-We come to Kentucky Camp, which is a historic adobe homestead and mining camp.
-There’s a caretaker and one of the cabins can be rented by the night.
-Pertinent to us, there’s a water spigot and picnic tables.
-I take a break to drink, rinse off and wet my clothes.
+Happy and hydrated, I continued through the hills, alternating between trail and jeep roads.
+I came to Kentucky Camp, which is a historic adobe homestead and mining camp.
+There was a caretaker and one of the cabins could be rented by the night.
+Pertinent to hikers, there was a water spigot and picnic tables.
+I took a break to drink, rinse off and wet my clothes.

-Four section hikers show just as I’m finishing.
-They’re hiking north towards Tucson.
-They are nice but one of them starts swatting at the resident wasps and I have to take off…can’t ruin my no-sting record!
+Four section hikers arrived just as I was finishing.
+They were hiking north towards Tucson.
+They were nice but one of them started swatting at the resident wasps and I had to take off as the wasps started to get agitated.
+Just resist the urge to swat, people!
+It only makes things worse!

-We continue through more grassy hills and eventually wind our way into a canyon going up into the mountains.
-We collect water from Tunnel Spring, a real flowing stream, and look for a place to camp.
-We find none near the stream so we go further along an escarpment, following an old mining sluice for miles.
-The rock walls glow with lime green lichen in the fading light.
+I continued through more grassy hills and eventually into a canyon going up into the mountains.
+I collected water from Tunnel Spring, a real flowing stream, and looked for a place to camp.
+I found none near the stream, so I went further along an escarpment, following an old mining sluice for miles.
+The rock walls glowed with lime green lichen in the fading light.